ber532k/mkpdf/README.md

 ### Arch Linux

-There is a package in the AUR, so use something like ``pacaur -S mkpdf``
+There is a package in the AUR, so use something like `pacaur -S mkpdf`

+### Debian

+Run `make deb` to create a package for debian.
+Or just download the already-built package from the releases page.

 ### Manual Installation

-Add the following files to your PATH and make sure they are executable:

-- mkpdf
-- furbishtex (optional)
-    * for furbishtex to do something you will also want to move ``default.sed`` to ``/usr/share/furbishtex`` or at least to ``$HOME/.furbishtex`` for a user-specific installation

-Or just run ``sudo make install``, but make sure the makefile will work with your distribution.
-Drop me a message if not so.

-If furbishtex is found in your PATH and executable it will be called before running latexmk.
-See ``furbishtex -h`` for further explanation.
+Since the functionality is split up into multiple files that are sourced from the main script, Installing it manually is not too straight forward at the moment.
+You can run `sudo make install` to set everything up or just take a peek into the makefile to see how it is done currently.

+I realize that this is anything but ideal and will try to reunite all the components into a single shell script with some future release, so that installing it will again be a simple matter of making the `mkpdf` executable available in your `PATH`.

 ## Dependencies

 Of course this program depends on

 - pandoc
+- latexmk
 - texlive (or probably even some other latex distribution)

 Also some basic command line utils are used, but these should be included in every GNU/Linux system by default.
 Please drop me a message, if this is not the case.

-## Usage (released version)
+## Usage (v0.2.1)

 ```
 Usage: mkpdf [options] <directory>